Spotted-necked otter: Description

-Although considerable variation exists among individuals, their fur is usually chocolate to reddish brown and marked with creamy or white blotches over the chest and throat.
+The spotted-necked otter is usually chocolate to reddish brown and marked with creamy or white blotches over the chest and throat.
 The head is broad with a short muzzle, small rounded ears, and a hairless nose pad.
 The teeth are adapted for consuming fish, with large sharp upper canine teeth, curved lower canines, and sharp carnassial teeth.
 The jaws are similarly adapted, with the mandibular fossa fitting so snugly into the condyle on the lower jaw that the latter cannot move sideways, making it easier to capture and hold fish.
+It is a relatively small species, with males measuring 71 to 76 cm from nose to rump, and weighing 5.7 to 6.5 kg, while females are 57 to 61 cm and 3.0 to 4.7 kg.
+The tail is long and muscular, measuring 39 to 44 cm in both sexes.
+It is sleek and has webbed paws.
+Females have two pairs of teats, and while males have a large scrotum, the penis is hidden beneath the skin, to reduce drag while swimming.

-Although up to five subspecies have previously been identified, these most likely represent a natural variation in appearance between individuals, and no subspecies are currently recognised.
+Up to five subspecies have previously been identified, these most likely represent a natural variation in appearance between individuals, and no subspecies are currently recognised.

 Distribution and habitat

-Spotted-necked otters are found in lakes and larger rivers throughout much of Africa south of 10°N. They are common in Lake Victoria and across Zambia, but for some unexplained reason often are absent from what appear to be suitable habitats, such as the lakes and rivers of East Africa and the Zambezi below Victoria Falls.
-No evidence of spotted-necked otters venturing into salt water has been found.
+The spotted-necked otter inhabits lakes and larger rivers throughout much of Africa south of 10°N. It is common in Lake Victoria and across Zambia, but is absent in the Zambezi below Victoria Falls, Zambia.
+It does not venture into salt water.